Close friends and family have bid farewell to Dame Deborah James during an intimate private service in west London.

-Dame Deborah became an icon for her outspoken activism in raising awareness for bowel cancer, after launching the popular BBC podcast ‘You, Me and the Big C’.
+The podcast host and mother-of-two died became an icon for her outspoken activism in raising awareness for the disease, after launching the popular BBC podcast ‘You, Me and the Big C’, and was know as Bowelbabe, her social media handle.

 Her family shared the news on her Instagram, where she regularly updated her followers on her cancer journey.